dvidelabs/poly.shell/doc/api/shell.md

   arguments to ssh before the command to execute (these arguments are for ssh, not the command being run by ssh).

+- `options.captureLimit`: amount of output to capture in buffers given to `shell.run` callback -- see `shell.run`.
+Defaults to 64K.
+  No output is captured when `options.captureLimit = 0`.
+  All output is streamed to `option.outStream` or `process.stdout` regardless.

 - `options.issuer`: optional name used for logging, overrides `host` and `name` for this purpose.
 Set by job control when creating a shell for a job action with the actions `this.issuer` property. - `options.log`: optional true to enable logging (set by job controls log setting for job action shells).

+- `options.logStream`: Like `options.outStream` for logging.
+Only used when
+  `options.log` is true.

 - `options.name`: optional informative system name used for logging (not a user name for remote login).

+- `options.outStream`: optional stream object that must be an object with function named write taking a buffer as argument, for example:
+  `var devnull = { write: function(buffer) {} };`
+  Node.js WritableStreams can also be used.
+Does not capture `sudo` password prompts which are always directed to `process.stdout`.

 - `options.passwordCache`: enables sharing of passwords between multiple shells - see `Password Agents`.